Executive

 Jacqueleine Moore

-Executive Director, Legal and Corporate
+Executive Director, Legal, Governance and People

 She has worked in senior roles in NSW Government agencies, including the Department of Premier and Cabinet and many NSW natural resource, environmental and regulatory agencies, as well as legal roles with the Australian Government Solicitor and Commonwealth Director of Public Prosecutions.